mwojtyczka/databricks-dbt-factory/README.md

 ### Databricks Workflows run dbt projects as a single "black box" task:
 ![before](docs/before.png?)

+Example of a workflow:

 ![dbt_task](docs/dbt_task.png?)

 ### The tool update Databricks Workflows so that dbt objects within a project are run as individual tasks:
 ![after](docs/after.png?)

+Example of the updated workflow:

 ![workflow](docs/workflow.png?)